-Paul Chan’s Waiting for Godot in New Orleans: A Field Guide1The colophon for this book reads: “Waiting for Godot in New Orleans: A Field Guide.
-This publication was prepared on the occasion of Waiting ...continue arrives on my doorstep two months late, but any complaints over the byzantine process of online ordering fall to the wayside as I tear off the wrapping.
+Paul Chan's Waiting for Godot in New Orleans: A Field Guide1The colophon for this book reads: "Waiting for Godot in New Orleans: A Field Guide.
+This publication was prepared on the occasion of Waiting for … arrives on my doorstep two months late, but any complaints over the byzantine process of online ordering fall to the wayside as I tear off the wrapping.
 The binding is beautiful and intimidating in its simplicity.
 I feel its weight in my hands like a stone dropping into my stomach.
 It is a confirmation of my expectations: the simpler a beauty is, the more formidable it becomes.
 The lack of ornamentation sets me off balance for another reason, however – one that deals primarily with my understanding of the nature of art.
-Looking at the stark blue covers, I can hear the challenge that would trouble me for weeks to come in a seminar on social practice: art isn’t at all what you think it is.
+Looking at the stark blue covers, I can hear the challenge that would trouble me for weeks to come in a seminar on social practice: art isn't at all what you think it is.

 My view of art is a common one that has gone relatively unchallenged during my time as a student at the College for Creative Studies in Detroit.
 When I hear the word "art," I think of museums and galleries.
 I think of installations and performances.
 I think of very wealthy people spending millions at auctions.
 I think of an exclusive world with its own language and customs that I neither speak nor understand.
 When I hear the word "art," I also think of animation, of advertising, of comic books, of visual effects.
 I think of Hollywood, and I think of people hunched over computers kerning lines of text.
 But all of this can be boiled down to an additive process based on skills and tradition: drawing well, making a nice sculpture, creating something that is beautiful and permanent.